hchenqi/WndDesign/README.md

 All window objects, along with their child windows and parent windows, form a *window tree*, which is just like the DOM tree in web browsers.

-A runtime picture of the test example `FlowLayoutTest` is shown below along with its main window hierarchy components:
+A runtime screenshot of the test example `FlowLayoutTest` is shown below along with its main window hierarchy components:

 ![](docs/example-picture.png)